 Zoe Jackson MSc ACIEEM, Consultant Ecologist.
 Zoe joined EMEC Ecology following her graduation from Trinity College, in Dublin, where she completed an MSc in Biodiversity and Conservation.
 Zoe undertakes extended Phase 1 habitat surveys of proposed development sites across the East Midlands, with recent projects carried out near Derby, Newark and Lincoln, and is experienced in applying the Hedgerow Evaluation and Grading Systems (HEGS).
 At EMEC Ecology she has gained extensive experience in conservation management and creating management plans including those of large sites such as country parks and woodlands.
 Zoe holds a great crested newt licence and carries out protected species surveys including amphibian, otter, water vole and reptile surveys.

-Will Sheppard BSc Grad CIEEM, Ecologist.
+Will Sheppard MSc Grad CIEEM, Ecologist.
 Will joined EMEC Ecology in 2013 having graduated from the University of Leicester with an honours degree in Zoology.
-He is currently undertaking his MSc in Invertebrate Ecology and Conservation.
+He has recently completed a MSc in Invertebrate Ecology and Conservation.
 Will has carried out a variety of surveys to assess the condition of habitats using their invertebrate assemblages, including aquatic, acid mire, scrub edge and dead wood communities.
 Holding a great crested newt licence, he has experience of implementing a range of mitigation strategies for newts.
 Will is involved with a variety of protected species surveys including great crested newts, reptiles, white-clawed crayfish and the closure of badger setts.

 Adrian Dutton BSc, Entomologist Joining us in August 2015, Adrian Dutton brings additional skills to EMEC Ecology, with his 30 years experience in invertebrates.
 He is a valuable asset to the company and has already carried out invertebrate surveys for Natural England across the country, looking at invertebrate abundance in relation to scrub habitat.
 In addition to the species level identification required for the contract for Natural England, Adrian has been undertaking butterfly and moth surveys at sites in Nottinghamshire and aquatic invertebrate surveys of rivers and streams.
 The results of these surveys can be used to assess the pollution levels of watercourses.